Ordering-disordering dynamics of the $q$-voter model under random external bias: Disordering Time

-The mean disordering time, or polarization time, refers to the characteristic timescale required for the system to transition from a fully ordered (consensus) state to a disordered (polarized) state.
-In the present model, polarization dynamics emerge when $s = 1/2$ and $p > p_c$ for $q > 1$, indicating that under such conditions the system evolves toward a stable polarized state characterized by the vanishing of the order parameter, $m = 0$.
+The disordering time, refers to the characteristic timescale required for the system to transition from a consensus state to a disordered state.
+In the present model, disordering dynamics emerge when $s=\tfrac{1}{2}$ and $p > p_c(q)$ (with $q > 1$), indicating that under such conditions the system evolves toward a stable disordered state characterized by the vanishing of the order parameter, $m = 0$.

-We employ Eq.~\eqref{eq:exit_approx} to analyze the polarization time by integrating from $c = 1$ to the upper limit $c = 1/2 + 1/\sqrt{N}$.
-This cutoff is chosen to incorporate the effect of stochastic fluctuations around the stable fixed point and to capture the scaling of the polarization time with system size $N$.
-The choice of the integration limit is consistent with the natural scale of fluctuations near $c = 1/2$, which follows $\delta c \sim \sqrt{\langle (c - 1/2)^2 \rangle} \sim 1/\sqrt{N}$~\cite{van1992stochastic}.
-A similar approach has been adopted to analyze consensus times to avoid trapping near unstable fixed points~\cite{kim2024competition}.
+We employ Eq.~\eqref{eq:exit_approx} to analyze the disordering time by integrating from $c=1$ down to $c=1/2+1/\sqrt{N}$.
+Unlike the absorbing boundary at $c=1$, the symmetric point $c=1/2$ (for $s=1/2$) is a linearly stable interior fixed point when $p>p_c$ ($v'(1/2)<0$); hence the finite-size cutoff is set by the $\mathcal{O}(N^{-1/2})$ width of demographic fluctuations rather than by the lattice spacing.
+Accordingly, this cutoff incorporates the stochastic fluctuations around the stable fixed point and captures the scaling of the disordering time with the system size $N$.
+The choice is consistent with the natural fluctuation scale near $c=1/2$, $\delta c \sim \sqrt{\langle (c-1/2)^2\rangle}\sim N^{-1/2}$~\cite{van1992stochastic}.
+A similar finite-size regularization is commonly used in consensus-time analyses to avoid spurious trapping near unstable fixed points~\cite{kim2024competition}.